VolumeGraphics/havocompare/README.md

 ### 0.6.0

-- Add new options for image compare module (loads!)
+- Add new options for image compare module (a lot of options!)
+- Bump json-compare to new version fixing bugs in regex field excludes and sorting

 ### 0.5.4